Brand Development // Strategy // Print

 The old Peter Millar logo used a stock font and had too many elements fighting for attention.
 There was no single striking element in the mark.

 The new logo uses a custom font inspired by a personal artifact of a company founder.
 Also, the shield has been removed and the crown has been cleaned up and made more prominent.
-It is a much more striking and fashion forward mark.
+It is a much more striking and fashion-forward mark.
 Polo has their pony.
 Peter Millar now has their crown.

-By simplifying the logo, we made sure that the mark would be recognizable on TV on the shirts of all of their sponsored golfers (their largest marketing spend).
+By simplifying the logo, we made sure that the mark would be recognizable on TV on the shirts of all their sponsored golfers (their largest marketing spend).

 A large part of Peter Millar’s growth has been attributed to their success on the golf course.
-We created a campaign with some of golf’s biggest stars (Bill Haas, Brandt Snedeker, & Harris English) the trumpeted Peter Millar as bringing classic style back to the golf course.
+We created a campaign with some of golf’s biggest stars (Bill Haas, Brandt Snedeker, and Harris English) the trumpeted Peter Millar as bringing classic style back to the golf course.

 To create a lifestyle campaign for the brand, we wanted to encourage people to dress better than they needed to.
 We wanted to remind people that when opportunity presents itself, you should be dressed for success.
 We encouraged people to “Set the Standard,” a statement to drive home the insight that in every situation, there is that one guy who looks better than everyone else.
 And that’s the guy who ultimately catches all the breaks.

 The campaign was shot through a long lens to give a voyeuristic feel…focusing attention on the well-dressed person in Peter Millar.